-Sometimes I am healed by their words, as I was this week by Maggie May's over at Flux Capacitor, who wrote about the turbulence she was experiencing in her inner life, urgently crying out for relief, and I read her words with awe and rising love at how authentically herself she managed to be, how brave, how vulnerable, how true.
-I lingered there, feeling a little selfish, too, because while I ached for Maggie in that moment and tried to beam her love and peace, I also rejoiced, because here, here, was my own inner world, so wildly, painstakingly described, and it was a relief, such a relief to know that others ride the same roller coaster I do, not that I wanted Maggie May to feel any pain, no, but she still healed me a little, just by writing her truth, and allowing me to say I see you, I know what you feel and it sucks, but it passes, and life for all its thousand sorrows is also replete with a thousand joys.
+Sometimes I am healed by their words, as I was this week by Maggie May's at Flux Capacitor, who wrote about the turbulence she was experiencing in her inner life, crying out for relief, and I read her words with awe and rising love at how authentically herself she managed to be, how brave, how vulnerable, how true.
+I lingered there, feeling a little selfish, too, because while I ached for Maggie and tried to beam her love and peace, I also rejoiced, because here, here, was my own inner world, so wildly, painstakingly described, and it was a relief, such a relief to know that others ride the same roller coaster I do, not that I wanted Maggie May to feel any pain, no, but she still healed me a little, just by writing her truth, and allowing me to say I see you, I know what you feel and it sucks, but it passes, and life for all its thousand sorrows is also replete with a thousand joys.

 And then there is The Dishwasher's Tears.
 What darkness and art and light I found there in his often disturbing, often glorious meditation on creativity and human contradiction and abiding love.
 I venture gingerly into those waters, fascinated, afraid, compelled.
 He is a true artist.
-He is the kind of artist I fantasized about being when I was much, much younger, before I understood that to pursue art in that way would consumed me in its fire, I wasn't built for it, I didn't have the skin.
+He is the kind of artist I fantasized about being when I was much, much younger, before I understood that to pursue art in that way would consume me in its fire, I wasn't built for it, I didn't have the skin.
 Not back then, anyway.
 Maybe tomorrow.
 But the Dishwasher, he dances in the fire and emerges, burned but somehow redeemed.

 |"How We Burn"|